yarusophialiu/react-native-typing-game/day3/react-ajax/README.md

-1. Store the currently active "page" of your app in `this.state.page` and and check it in your `render` function to alternate between the main
+1. Store the currently active "page" of your app in `this.state.page` and and check it in your `render` function to alternate between the main components.
-  components:

   [Hint](img/app.png)

 1. Now you have to give your child components a way to change the currently active page.
-Create a `navigate` method in `App` that takes a new page and updates `this.state.page`:
+Create a `navigate` method in `App` that takes a new page and updates `this.state.page`.

   [Hint](img/navigate.png)

-1. Pass `navigate` into your children using props:
+1. Pass `navigate` into your children using props.

   [Hint](img/pass-navigate.png)

-1. Inside the child element call `navigate` through `this.props` to change the currently active page:
+1. Inside the child element call `navigate` through `this.props` to change the currently active page.

   [Hint](img/login-navigate.png)